-So with this in mind, I’ve decided to list one hundred and one Physical Therapy tips based on what I see clinically in the hope you may find a missing piece to your rehab or recovery puzzle.
-Whether its some of the most effective exercises I’ve ever seen, how to survive the effects of the modern world, or concepts to better frame the way you think about injury, dysfunction, and performance, there’s hopefully a healthy dose of perspective here for everyone.
+So with this in mind, I’ve decided to list one hundred and one Physiotherapy tips in the hope you may find a missing piece to your rehab or recovery puzzle.
+Whether it’s some of the most effective and important exercises I’ve ever seen, how to survive the effects of the modern world, or concepts to better frame the way we think about injury, dysfunction, and performance, there’s hopefully a healthy dose of perspective here for everyone.

 Diagnosing Pain, Injury & Dysfunction

 #1.
 Instant Pain Does Not Mean Instant Dysfunction

-The onset of most non-traumatic pain and injury is the last straw, not the beginning of something new.
-This can be counterintuitive considering we can go from no pain to pain in an instant, however, our tissue is far too robust to fail so easily.
-Instead, think of your dysfunction as the moment you finally breached your tissue’s ability to cope with poor loading, poor positioning and/or poor mechanics.
+The onset of most non-traumatic pain and injury is often the last straw, not the beginning of something new.
+This can sound counterintuitive considering we often go from having no pain to having pain in an instant.
+However, our tissue is far too robust to fail so easily.
+Instead, think of your dysfunction as the moment you finally breached your tissue’s ability to cope with poor loading, poor positioning, and/or poor mechanics.
 The key to preventing its return, therefore, becomes about trying to uncover these hidden handbrakes.

 #2.
-Hidden Stiffness Is the Underlying Cause of Most Dysfunction
+Hidden Restriction Is the Underlying Cause of a Lot of Dysfunction

-From what I see clinically, restricted tissue – characterized by things like joint stiffness, or muscle tightness, is easily one of the most common underlying cause for pain, injury, and dysfunction.
+From what I see clinically, restricted tissue – characterized by things like joint stiffness, or muscle tightness, is easily one of the most common underlying causes of pain, injury, and dysfunction.
 It’s just hard to see if you’re not looking for it.
-Stiffness acts like a rusty cog in that it may fail as it becomes increasingly dysfunctional, or it may cause something mechanically related to it to fail instead.
-Pain is clearly an important symptom to respect, but local or connected stiffness often defines why something becomes painful in the first place.
+Pain is clearly an important symptom to respect, but local or associated stiffness often defines why something becomes painful in the first place.
 You just have to be willing to look for it.

 #3.
 Pain Is Your Brain’s Interpretation of Threat